JonathanDAmours/m4-4-node--promises/README.md

 };
 ```

-Note that in Exercise 1, oour promise didn't include a `catch()`.
+Note that in Exercise 1, our promise didn't include a `catch()`.
 It was attached to the function call.
 From this exercise onward, let's move it into the promise and let it deal with the errors.

 ### Exercise 2.2 - How do I say "hello" in... ?